 Fume Hood/ASHRAE-110 Testing

-TSS offers comprehensive testing, certification and maintenance of chemical fume hoods.
-All testing is performed in accord with established TSS SOPs, which are updated to remain compliant with state, federal and international safety guidelines as well as our own ISO 9001 certified quality system.
+TSS offers comprehensive chemical fume hood testing and certification.
+All testing is performed in accord with our established SOPs, which are updated to remain compliant with state, federal and international safety guidelines.
 Chemical fume hood testing is performed to comply with regulations and standards set forth by OSHA, AIHA/ANSI, SEFA, NEBB and ASHRAE.

 - Local and large volume smoke visualization testing